Child Find

 Are you concerned that your child may have a developmental delay or disability?

-Parents should contact Child Find if they:
+Parents should contact their local school or the Monroe School District if they:

 • Have questions about whether or not their child has a disability